antodelgin/Online-Bus-Ticket-Booking-Application/README.md

 # Online Bus Ticket Booking Application

-Bus Ticket Booking System is a Spring Boot application that allows users to book bus tickets easily.
+Online Bus Ticket Booking Application is a Spring Boot application that allows users to book bus tickets easily.
 It includes features like secure authentication using JWT, role-based access control, and efficient booking management with Spring Boot, Spring Security, Thymeleaf, and MySQL.

 ## Technologies Used